CyberSys/WebBus/README.md

 1. Download the plugin as a ZIP archive.
 2. Extract the ZIP archive and move the `addons/` folder it contains into your project folder.

-   > Also you can install the plugin from [Asset Library](https://godotengine.org/asset-library/asset/2841).
+   > You can also install the plugin from the [Asset Library](https://godotengine.org/asset-library/asset/2841).

 3. Enable the plugin in **Project > Project Settings > Plugins**.